WalletConnect/walletconnect-docs/docs/cloud/verify.md

   <img src="/assets/verify/verify-btn.png" />
 </p>

-8. You should see a Toast pop up in the bottom right section of your screen and the domain verification section should have a green tick next to it.
+8. You should see a toast pop up in the bottom right section of your screen and the domain verification section should have a green tick next to it.

 <p align="center">
   <img src="/assets/verify/verified.png" />
 </p>

+9. If you haven't already, [Verify your apps domain](./verify) for improved security.

+10. Ensure your app has a [published Explorer listing](./explorer-submission)https://docs.walletconnect.com/cloud/explorer-submission for discoverability.